 How long should you leave cooked rice unrefrigerated?

-Last week I got an urgent text from a friend.
-Due to a miscommunication with her babysitter, a full pot of rice, veggies, and black beans had been left out all day on the counter.
-When my friend got home from work and found the pot still on the counter, she was tired and loath to throw out what was supposed to be that night’s dinner.
+Last week a friend sent me an urgent text.
+Due to a miscommunication with her babysitter, a full pot of rice, veggies, and black beans sat on the counter all day.
+When my friend got home from work, she found the pot still unrefrigerated.
+Tired, she was loath to throw out what was supposed to be that night’s dinner.

 It was an appetizing and healthy one-pot meal.
 No doubt having a 2-year old watching her every move added to my friend’s sense that starting from scratch was a much-less-than-ideal solution.
 What should she do?

 The short answer is that she absolutely should throw it out.
 Leaving cooked rice unrefrigerated all day is dangerous, especially for small children and those with immune-compromised systems.